h3xploit0x1/TLD-Scraping/google/readme.txt

 After enabling the API, go to APIs & Services > Credentials.
 Click "Create Credentials" and select "API Key".
 Your API key will be displayed.
 Copy it and store it securely in Line 67.

+# SEARCH_ENGINE_ID
+Go to the Custom Search Engine page. (cse.google.com) Sign in with your Google account.
+Click the "Add" button.
+In the Sites to Search field, type example.com or any domain (you can refine this later).
+To search the entire web, enter * as the site.
+Choose a name for your search engine (e.g., "Global Search").
+Click "Create".
+Once your custom search engine is created, click "Control Panel" for your new search engine.
+Scroll down to the "Search Engine ID" section.
+Copy the Search Engine ID and store it securely in Line 68.